-There are many advantages to broadband over a dial-up connection.
+There are plenty of advantages to broadband over a dial-up connection.
 For one, you don’t have to worry about not using your internet and phone at the same time.
-However, the main reason that most users made the switch from dial-up (narrowband) to broadband is that it provides faster speeds.
+However, the main reason that most users made the switch from dial-up (narrowband) to broadband is that broadband is much, much quicker.

-This means that with a broadband connection you can download webpages much faster than with dial-up.
+This means that with a broadband connection you can view webpages much faster than with dial-up.
 You can also download emails much quicker too.
-So instead of wasting time waiting for the information you require to appear on your screen, you can now view it almost instantly.
+So instead of wasting time waiting for loading screens, you get your information much quicker with broadband.

-Broadband also allows you to upload information much faster than with dial up.
-Your upload speed is the time it takes to upload information from your computer on to the internet.
-An example of this would be 'uploading' a video on to YouTube, adding your C.V. to a job site or uploading pictures to social networking sites.
-With the increasing popularity of the likes of Facebook and Twitter, upload speed is being considered much more nowadays, when previously it was only majorly judges by consumers who uploaded a lot of information.
+Uploading information with broadband is also much faster compared to dial-up.
+If you’re unsure, your upload speed is basically the time it takes to upload information from your computer on to the internet.
+A good example of this would be putting a video on YouTube, adding your C.V. to a job site, or uploading pictures to social media sites.
+With the ever increasing popularity of the likes of Facebook and Twitter, upload speed is being considered much more nowadays, when previously it was only majorly judges by consumers who uploaded a lot of information.

 How are broadband speeds measured?

 The speed of the broadband connection you receive differs depending on a number of factors which we will examine later in this guide.
 However, speed of connection is normally measured in megabits per second (MB/s), unless of course you have an extremely slow connection, which will still deal with kilobits per second (KB/s).
 The higher the number of bytes you are able to download per second, the faster the connection.

 What broadband speed do you need?